Hatsunespica/xdsl-smt/README.md

 The URL to the artifact repository:
 [https://github.com/Hatsunespica/xdsl-smt/tree/artifact](https://github.com/Hatsunespica/xdsl-smt/tree/artifact)

+**N.B.** We recommend reading this file on GitHub (rather than Zenodo) for better Markdown formatting.

 This document provides instructions for evaluating the artifact associated with the paper #814 "Nice to Meet You: Synthesizing Practical Abstract Transformers for MLIR".
 The artifact consists of NiceToMeetYou, the transformer synthesizer, the transformers which were synthesized for the paper, and scripts to evaluate these transformers.